A Business & Banking Law Firm

-If your company is suffering from an issue with a business-to-business contract, Maselli Warren has over 25 years of business contract experience ready to help your case.
+If your company is suffering from an issue with a business-to-business contract, Maselli, Mills & Fornal has over 25 years of business contract experience ready to help your case.
 Our seasoned attorneys represent both plaintiffs and defendants in business-related breach of contract claims seeking damages for past rendered services and future lost profits and other remedies.
 Typical contract disputes which our business vs. business contract lawsuit attorneys pursue and defend involve:

 - Sale of Goods

 - Breaches of the Covenant of Good Faith and Fair Dealing

 When the terms of a contract are ignored or violated, it is a breach of contract.
 However, in order for a perceived breach of contract to have legal merit, three parameters must be satisfied.